 - RickyRides is a bit like a forum.
 A runner creates a "ride post" which is displayed on the map.
 The map will show a van if they are offering a ride from their location, or a man if they need a ride.

 Friends and family are encouraged to support their runners on the course.
-They are welcome to drive to Aid 2 and 3, but will NOT be allowed to park at Nott Creek Start/Finish area.
-They must take the shuttle bus in or ride their bike or walk.
-No parking within a mile of the Nott Creek Parking Lot on Crawford Gulch Rd.
+They are welcome to drive to Aid 2, but will NOT be allowed to park at Nott Creek Start/Finish area.
+They must take the shuttle bus in.
+Spectators wanting to come to the start / finish area will be directed to the shuttle parking lot at the Gilpin County Fairgrounds and will take the bus to the start/ finish or aid 3.
 Non-racer cars must have a state parks pass or pay for a day parks pass.
 All cars must be parked in designated parking spots or you will not only be ticketed, but you will jeopardize the future of this event.
 Please be aware of park rules.